yasufum/spp-tmp/docs/guides/tools/sppc/app_launcher.rst

 .. code-block:: console

     $ cd /path/to/spp/tools/sppc
-    $ python app/spp-primary -l 0-1 -p 0x03 -fg
+    $ python3 app/spp-primary -l 0-1 -p 0x03 -fg

 It is another example with one core and two ports in background mode.

 .. code-block:: console

-    $ python app/spp-primary -l 0 -p 0x03
+    $ python3 app/spp-primary -l 0 -p 0x03

 SPP primary is able to run with virtual devices instead of physical NICs for a case you do not have dedicated NICs for DPDK.
-SPP container supports two types of virtual device with options.

-* ``--dev-tap-ids`` or ``-dt``:  Add TAP devices
-* ``--dev-vhost-ids`` or ``-dv``: Add vhost devices

 .. code-block:: console

-    $ python app/spp-primary -l 0 -dt 1,2 -p 0x03
+    $ python3 app/spp-primary -l 0 -d vhost:1,vhost:2 -p 0x03